 Make sure they have adequate shade and water, and consider investing in a dog house or an outdoor dog bed that sits up off the ground.
 Whenever possible, bring them in out of the heat before they resort to digging.

 Likewise, if your dog has a reason to want to leave your yard, work on reducing incentives to get out.
 If your dog isn’t spayed or neutered—which all adult dogs should be unless their owner is an experienced, professional breeder—getting this procedure done may greatly reduce digging as an attempt to seek a mate.
-If your dog is tunneling into the ground to go after critters like moles or groundhogs, talk to a pest control service about removing these animals.
+If your dog is tunneling into the ground to go after critters like moles or groundhogs, talk to a reputable pest control service about removing these animals.

 Digging caused by anxiety and boredom can often be reduced by giving your dog more physical and mental stimulation.
 This could be as simple as extending your daily walk or playing a bit of catch.
 Remember to give your dog’s brain a workout, too.
 Engage in dog training to teach them some new tricks, or give them a new and interesting chew toy with treats inside.
 Make sure to rotate dog toys every few days to keep things fresh.
 They may be less likely to dig with something interesting to focus on.